confiq/wiki-annotate/frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Need to fix why it needs `export NODE_OPTIONS=--openssl-legacy-provider`
 ### `npm test`

 Launches the test runner in the interactive watch mode.\